syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Conditional-Formatting.md

 {% endhighlight %}
 {% endtabs %}

-The following screenshot represents generated Excel file with TopBottom conditional format when Rank value is set as 10 in XlsIO.
+The following screenshot represents the Excel file generated with TopBottom conditional format with `Rank` set to 10 in XlsIO.

 ![Top or Bottom conditional format](Working-with-Conditional-Formatting_images/Working-with-Conditional-Formatting_img6.png)

-N> ITopBottom Rank value should be in a range between 1 to 1000.
+N> `ITopBottom` `Rank` value should be in a range between 1 and 1000.

 ### Top/Bottom ‘n’% rank values

-The below code example shows how to format top 50 percentage rank values cells from the given data range using ITopBottom Type, Rank and Percent properties in XlsIO
+The below code example shows how to format top 50 percentage rank values from the given data range using `ITopBottom` `Type`, `Rank` and `Percent` properties in XlsIO

 {% tabs %}
 {% highlight c# %}